bryansmullen/fidil/readme.md

 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) and [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) are used to create design assets.
 - [Visual Studio Code](https://code.visualstudio.com/) is the main IDE used by the developer for this project.
 - [Adobe Fonts](https://fonts.adobe.com/) is used to select and serve the fonts used in this project.
-- [Adobe Color](https://www.adobe.com/ie/products/color.html) is used to select the color palette used in this project.
+- [Adobe Color](https://www.adobe.com/ie/products/color.html) is used to select the colour palette used in this project.
 - [Git](https://git-scm.com/) is used for version control in this project.
-Over the course of the project a Develop branch has been added to the project to allow work to continue on the website without breaking the functioning version on the Master branch.
+Throughout the project, a Develop branch has been added to the project to allow work to continue on the website without breaking the functioning version on the Master branch.
 - [Github](https://github.com/) is used as a remote repository for the site, as well as for deployment of the final version.
 - [BrowserStack](https://www.browserstack.com) is used during the testing phase to visualise how the site will render on different browsers.